gongchenooo/MobiCom24-Delta/README.md

     - **Human Activity Recognition**: [HHAR](https://dl.acm.org/doi/10.1145/2809695.2809718), [UCI](https://www.sciencedirect.com/science/article/abs/pii/S0925231215010930), [Motion](https://dl.acm.org/doi/10.1145/3302505.3310068), [Shoaib](https://www.mdpi.com/1424-8220/14/6/10146)
     - **Text CLassification**: [Microsoft XGLUE](https://microsoft.github.io/XGLUE/)
     - **Audio Recognition**: [Google Speech Commands](https://arxiv.org/abs/1804.03209)

 ## 4. Run Commands

 1. **Preprocess Raw Data**: Run `1-preprocess.py` for each dataset repository in `Data/RawData/`.
 2. **Cloud-side Pretraining**: Execute `2-cloud_pretrain.py` to pretrain models on cloud server.
 Note that ResNet and Transformers can directly load pre-trained weights provided by PyTorch.
 3. **Cloud-side Data Processing**: Run `3-cloud_preprocess.py` to process public data on the cloud server and generate directory weights (cluster centers).
-4. **On-Device Continual Learning**: Use `4-main.py` for each task with specific commands and configurations provided in `Scripts/run_main.sh`.
+4. **On-Device Continual Learning**: Run `4-main.py` for each task with specific commands and configurations provided in `Scripts/run_main.sh`, and save results in `Log/`.
-5. **Plot Experimental Results**: Run `5-plot.py` to visualize the experimental results.
+5. **Plot Experimental Results**: Run `5-plot.py` to output and visualize the experimental results, and save figures in `Figures/`.

 ## 5. Acknowledgments and Note

-Our code is built upon the [online-continual-learning](https://github.com/RaptorMai/online-continual-learning) repository.
-We extend our sincere gratitude to the [author](https://github.com/RaptorMai) for their foundational work.
+Our code is built upon the repositories of [online-continual-learning](https://github.com/RaptorMai/online-continual-learning) and [Miro](https://github.com/omnia-unist/Miro).
+We extend our sincere gratitude to their foundational work.

 If you have any problems, please feel free to contact [us](gongchen@sjtu.edu.cn).